 Yet one of the most mindblowing things about pre-modern Hendon is that the area which is now Backhouse Park and Hendon Valley Road (hence the name) was known as the “Valley of Love” a beautiful area which captured the comprehension of the area as a resort by the people at time.
 This prompted a famous painting by John Herring in the year 1940, what is now owned by the museum.

-You’ve been undoubtedly asking this for a while now, where did it all go wrong?
-Indeed… From the 18th century onwards, the town of Sunderland was carved out as a separate parish from Bishopwearmouth and began to grow rapidly in size as its industrial fortunes changed, especially with the creation of the port (as noted above) in the mid 19th century.
+From the 18th century onwards, the town of Sunderland was carved out as a separate parish from Bishopwearmouth and began to grow rapidly in size as its industrial fortunes changed, especially with the creation of the port (as noted above) in the mid 19th century.
 This seen Hendon swallowed up by the growing town and this brought an end to this luxurious spa and valley resort, with it replaced by terraced housing to accommodate the rising inflow of migrants from various parts of the country and beyond.